deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Overmask Avoidance

-When developing filters and filter settings to perform tissue identification on the entire training set, we have to deal with a great amount of variation in the slide samples.
+When developing filters and filter settings to perform tissue segmentation on the entire training set, we have to deal with a great amount of variation in the slide samples.
 To begin with, some slides have a large amount of tissue on them, while other slides only have a minimal amount of tissue.
 There is a great deal of variation in tissue staining.
 We also need to deal with additional issues such as pen marks and shadows on some of